accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

   * if a single element of the screen does not pass the tests for a criterion, the criterion cannot be validated;
   * if the screen is part of a process (making a declaration, taking part in a public consultation, making an appointment), a criterion is validated for a screen in the process only if it is validated for all the screens in the process.

 Some criteria or themes are applicable to the whole app and not to a particular screen, so it is not necessary to evaluate them on all the screens in the sample.
 In this case, they may, for example, be evaluated on a single screen in the sample and considered as not applicable to all the other screens.
 This methodology for reporting the results of the evaluation of these criteria is, of course, optional.
-Whatever methodology is chosen, there will be no impact on the site's overall compliance rate.
+Whatever methodology is chosen, there will be no impact on the application's overall compliance rate.
 This is particularly the case for the following criteria and themes:
   * Theme 12: Documentation and accessibility features
   * Theme 14: Support services.